Prepositions of Direction and Movement

 Some of the common prepositions of movement and direction are listed below:

-Now, let us analyze what each one means and how it functions:
+Now, let us see what each one means and how it functions:

 Over

-'Over' shows movement to a higher position.
+'Over' shows movement from one side to another above something.
 Take a look at some examples:

 Under

-'Under' shows that someone/something is in a lower position than another.
+'Under' shows that someone/something is moving to a position below something.
 Look below:

 Into